bmaingret/bmaingret.github.io/_pages/home.md

 ---

 I am French engineer with a master in Telecommunications from INSA Lyon.<br />
-After working for 5 years in IT consulting at [Wavestone](https://wavestone.com), where I supported large companies to conduct their IT transformation in various topics (SD-WAN, IPv6, Industrial security, IoT), I decided to take some time to define and realize my own data science curriculum thanks to online resources.<br />
+After working for 5 years in IT consulting at [Wavestone](https://wavestone.com), where I supported large companies to conduct their IT transformation in various topics (SD-WAN, IPv6, Industrial security, IoT), I decided to take some time to define and realize my own data science curriculum thanks to online resources, and are now working in this field.<br />
 This is a personal website I started during my training in data sciences. <br />